AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-emailsntfctns/proof-notifications-and-reminders/late-proof-email.md

    >
    >The Creator of the proofs receives a separate Proof made email for each of the proofs created.
 For more information, see [The Proof Made email](../../../workfront-proof/wp-emailsntfctns/proof-notifications-and-reminders/proof-made-email.md).

-* If you or your reviewers don't receive an expected email notification, see&nbsp; [Configure [!DNL Workfront] Proof emails to avoid spam filters](../../../workfront-proof/wp-emailsntfctns/avoiding-spam-filters/configure-wp-emails-avoid-spam-filters.md).
+* If you or your reviewers don't receive an expected email notification, see  [Configure [!DNL Workfront Proof] emails to avoid spam filters](../../../workfront-proof/wp-emailsntfctns/avoiding-spam-filters/configure-wp-emails-avoid-spam-filters.md).